The Yorkshire Speakers Directory

 The Yorkshire Speakers Directory is an online resource for locating Public Speakers in the Yorkshire Region.
 The site caters for recreational public speakers, such as talks to local history groups.
 If you wish to have a FREE listing add your entry here.

-There have been 102 enquiries generated for speakers in the first quarter of 2019, I could say who has been the most popular speaker enquiry, but that would be unfair!
+There have been 257 enquiries generated for speakers in 2019 so far, I could say who has been the most popular speaker enquiry, but that would be unfair!

 [Added February 2019]

 Malcolm Brooke, signed up to the Yorkshire Speakers Directory in October 2015, here is an observation from him following recent praise of his talks from a group in Collingham; "In the early days of giving presentations I relied on 'word of mouth' to bring in new bookings.
 This did happen, to a limited extent, but The Yorkshire Speakers Directory has 'spread the word' to a much wider audience.
 I am now taking bookings for November 2020!"

 Why not get your talk to a wider audience with a free entry in the directory?

 A new section for mobile users is now live here, the page should load automatically if you use a mobile device to connect.

 [Added August 2nd 2018]

 A dynamic search has been added to the site, which allows you to search within the speakers; by Speaker, by Topic, by Location and by Talk Area.
 See button above!

 The site continues to gain new speakers, ten have signed up between January and April, although some have retired, and one or two expired!
 To improve the listings I have introduced the ability to show a photo which pertains to the topic on offer, an improvement I think over the text only information.